African animals are legendary. Lions wandering a dusty savannah. Elephants marching to distant waterholes. Rhinos with proudly defiant horns.

 Landscapes and habitats

 The large animals in Africa are so successful because they can adapt to different conditions.
 For example, elephants across Africa display many subtle differences.

 Kalahari lions have developed extra stamina, so they can hunt scant prey on very large territories.

 Most of the other animals are specialists.
 They thrive in specific habitats and these unique habitats are not found everywhere.

-When planning a safari, think about your favourite African animals and the habitat where they live.
-If you want to see cheetahs then you will need to safari on grasslands.
-For chimpanzees think East African rainforest.
+When planning a safari, think about your favorite African animals and the habitat where they live.
+If you want to see cheetahs then you will need to go on a safari in the African grasslands.
+For chimpanzees, think East African rainforest.

-We have a partnership with a safari specialist who can provide personalised safari planning advice.
+We have a partnership with a safari specialist who can provide personalized safari planning advice.
 We also have an incredible array of safari articles you can explore.
-With good knowhow you can plan your own safari.
+With good know-how, you can plan your own African safari.